Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Methods

+The probability of each locus changing its binary value is set by a per-site mutation rate $\mu$.
+While the average rate of mutation is fixed, the process itself is stochastic so that the distribution of the number of mutations per organism is Poisson-random with the given mean.
+We varied $K$ from 0 (no interaction between neighboring loci) to 10, where each locus interacts with ten of its neighboring loci.
+Because the haplotypes are circular, for $K=10$ all mutational pairs interact (100\% of mutational pairs are epistatic).

-\section{Line of Descent}
+\subsection{Line of Descent}

-We record the sequence of mutations that accumulates as populations adapt from an initial state of low fitness to the maximum fitness they can attain given their environment, by studying a single individual lineage from its inception to the end of the simulation run.
+We study the sequence of mutations that accumulates as populations adapt from an initial state of low fitness to the maximum fitness they can attain given their environment, by studying a single individual lineage from its inception to the end of the simulation run (typically 2,000 updates of the population).
 We do this by picking the most fit organism after a set number of simulation updates, and then track this individual's ancestry all the way back to the beginning of the simulation.
 We define this sequence of mutations as the line of descent (LOD), and discard all other data from that simulation~\cite{Lenskietal2003,Cowperthwaite2006}.
+For asexual populations in a single niche (no frequency-dependent selection), the LOD accurately represents the population as each substitution that appears on the LOD must be shared by the entire population by definition, from the most common recent ancestor on all the way to the origin.